-The UWC reference middleware is scalable and flexible to run on a variety of Intel-based platforms.
+The UWC reference middleware is scalable and flexible to run on a variety of Intel based platforms.
 For commercial scale deployment to Upstream Oil and Gas well pads, devices with Atex/C1D2 certifications are required.
-Hardware vendors have made available a range of Atom-based platforms with processors such as the Atom E3930 for power-efficient operation, E3950, and Core-i7 processors for scalable solutions and larger and more complex sites.
+Hardware vendors have made available a range of platforms based on the Intel Atom® processor such as the Intel Atom® E3930 processor for power-efficient operation, Intel Atom® E3950 processor, and Intel® Core™ i7 processors for scalable solutions and larger and more complex sites.

-The UWC reference middleware can be evaluated on a virtualized Intel-based platform such as Core-i7 desktop or laptop computer running Windows 10 with Hyper-V.
+The UWC reference middleware can be evaluated on a virtualized Intel based platform such as Intel® Core™ i7 desktop or laptop processor family running Microsoft Windows* 10 with Hyper-V.

 The base hardware requirements for UWC reference middleware are:

 - Two or more physical or virtual cores

 - Intel Atom® or Intel® Core™ processor family

 - Ubuntu* 18.04 server operating system with Preempt RT Patch

 - Optional: if user wishes to have RS-232 or RS-485 serial ports

 This open application framework uses Docker* containers for Well control applications.
 It comes with a preemptive Real-Time Linux* Operating System (RT-OS) and policy-based real-time data bus to allow for your applications to reliably communicate through the included Modbus applications with commercial quality hardened Modbus stacks.

 The MQTT/Sparkplug* SCADA interface is included as well to provide interoperability to the leading SCADA systems and cloud infrastructure.
 The reference middleware includes comprehensive device manageability including Firmware, OS, and application lifecycle management.